refinedev/refine/documentation/docs/api-reference/antd/migration-guide/v4-to-v5.md

 > Please refer to [Ant Design Migration Guide](https://ant.design/docs/react/migration-v5) for detailed information.

-:::danger Next.js 13 Not Supported
+:::danger Next.js 13 Not Supported Now

 Currently `ant-design/pro-components` does not compatible with Next.js 13.
 **refine** is using `ant-design/pro-components` as a dependency for `<PageHeader/>` component.